 Essentially, coppicing is a way of providing a sustainable harvest of tree shoots.
 First, a tree is felled.
 Sprouts grow from dormant buds on the cut stump, known as a stool.
-The sprouts that arise are allowed to grow until they are of the correct size, then are harvested and the stools allowed to grow again.
-This can be carried out over and over again over several hundred years.
+The sprouts that arise are allowed to grow until they are of the correct size, and then are harvested and the stools allowed to grow again.
+This can be carried out over and over again for several hundred years.

 Plants Suitable for Coppicing

 Not all trees are plants suitable for coppicing.
 Generally, broadleaf trees coppice well but most conifers do not.
 The strongest broad leaves to coppice are:

-The weakest are beech, wild cherry and poplar.
-Oak and lime grow sprouts that reach three feet in their first year, while the best coppicing trees – ash and willow – grow much more.
-Usually, the coppiced trees grow more the second year, then growth slows dramatically the third.
+The weakest are beech, wild cherry, and poplar.
+Oak and lime grow sprouts that reach three feet (1 m.) in their first year, while the best coppicing trees – ash and willow – grow much more.
+Usually, the coppiced trees grow more in their second year, then growth slows dramatically in their third.